 ICT should be the great enabler.
 As the saying goes, “On the Internet, nobody knows you're a dog”, but as it is now 10-20% of the population is excluded because of barriers on the web.
 Ultimately we want to see that digital technology isn’t a barrier to PwD becoming engaged with our organizations.
 Unfortunately, it is.
 Often, you don’t need to go any further than an organization’s home page to see huge accessibility problems, let alone the hiring portal.

 Accessibility is usually overlooked in organizations because it isn’t baked into their culture.

 Here are some things that will help you lay the groundwork:

 - Build an Accessibility Plan which covers all digital platforms - start with the web but don’t end there

-- Appoint a Web Accessibility Coordinator - there is a lot to keep track of
+- Appoint a Web Accessibility Coordinator or better yet an Accessibility Team - there is a lot to keep track of

 - Ensure that staff that create content get training on accessibility - see that the training is built into new staff orientations

 - Add accessibility to performance evaluations - at least for employees who create content